 Our surgeons use dissolvable stitches.
 This means there are only usually one or two stitches that need to be removed, several days after your operation.

 It is quite normal to see small lengths of stitch come away from the wound.
 Remember that the deep stitches in the heart and chest wall are firm and secure and not affected by the changes you see around the skin.

 Check the wound regularly and if your child experiences any pain, or you notice any swelling or redness, this may be a sign of infection.
-If you are worried or your child has any of these symptoms, please see your GP for advice.
-If you have any further questions about your wound, ask your nurse before you go home or contact the specialist nurse.
+If you are worried or your child has any of these symptoms, please contact the children’s cardiac specialist nurse.
+They can discuss the wound with you and arrange for it to be assessed if necessary.

 Most children with heart problems attend mainstream school and can join in all activities.
 It is important that the school staff know that they do not need to be restricted.
 However, some children will be limited in what they can do because of their condition and should be allowed to pace themselves and be able to rest when tired.

 Very few children are stopped from doing P.E, but if your cardiologist has advised you against some activities, you might like one of the Cardiac Nurse Specialists to help explain this.
 If your child is limited in what they are able to do, and is transferring to high school, you may need to think about – the size of the school, number of flights of stairs, timetabling, provision of lockers etc.